johnkerl/miller/README-go-port.md

   * `README.md` files throughout the directory tree are intended to give you a sense of what is where, what to read first and and what doesn't need reading right away, and so on -- so you spend a minimum of time being confused or frustrated.
   * Names of files, variables, functions, etc. should be fully spelled out (e.g. `NewEvaluableLeafNode`), except for a small number of most-used names where a longer name would cause unnecessary line-wraps (e.g. `Mlrval` instead of `MillerValue` since this appears very very often).
   * Code should not be too clever.
 This includes some reasonable amounts of code duplication from time to time, to keep things inline, rather than lasagna code.
   * Things should be transparent.
-For example, `mlr -n put -v '$y = 3 + 0.1 * $x'` shows you the abstract syntax tree derived from the DSL expression.
+For example, the `-v` in `mlr -n put -v '$y = 3 + 0.1 * $x'` shows you the abstract syntax tree derived from the DSL expression.
   * Comments should be robust with respect to reasonably anticipated changes.
 For example, one package should cross-link to another in its comments, but I try to avoid mentioning specific filenames too much in the comments and README files since these may change over time.
-I make an exception for stable points such as [mlr.go](./mlr.go), [mlr.bnf](./internal/pkg/parsing/mlr.bnf), [stream.go](./internal/pkg/stream/stream.go), etc.
+I make an exception for stable points such as [cmd/mlr/main.go](./cmd/mlr/main.go), [mlr.bnf](./internal/pkg/parsing/mlr.bnf), [stream.go](./internal/pkg/stream/stream.go), etc.
 * *Miller should be pleasant to write.*
-  * It should be quick to answer the question *Did I just break anything?* -- hence the `build` and `reg_test/run` regression scripts.
+  * It should be quick to answer the question *Did I just break anything?* -- hence `mlr regtest` functionality.
   * It should be quick to find out what to do next as you iteratively develop -- see for example [cst/README.md](./internal/pkg/dsl/cst/README.md).
 * *The language should be an asset, not a liability.*
   * One of the reasons I chose Go is that (personally anyway) I find it to be reasonably efficient, well-supported with standard libraries, straightforward, and fun.
 I hope you enjoy it as much as I have.